guldkage/Pterodactyl-Installer/README.md

 - (You can may use the script with other systems, it is only half supported right now.)
 - Nginx webserver, please bear with me that Apache is not supported.
 A decision made by me.

+## Copyright
+You have no right to say that you created this script.
+You may create a fork for this script, but this github must always be linked to.

 ## Support
 No support is offered for this script.
 The script has been tested many times without any bug fixes, however they can still occur.